-On December 23, 2004, we, Operating, and certain of its subsidiaries entered into an Amended and Restated Loan and Security Agreement (the "Credit Facility") with Wachovia Capital Markets, LLC, as arranger and bookrunner, Wachovia, as administrative agent, Bank of America N.A., as syndication agent, and Congress Financial Corporation, as collateral agent, and a syndicate of lenders which provides for a maximum credit availability of up to \$170.0 million (which may be increased to \$250.0 million subject to certain conditions).
+On December 23, 2004, we, Operating, and certain of its subsidiaries entered into an Amended and Restated Loan and Security Agreement (the "Credit Facility") with Wachovia Capital Markets LLC, as arranger and bookrunner, Wachovia, as administrative agent, Bank of America N.A., as syndication agent, and Congress Financial Corporation, as collateral agent, and a syndicate of lenders which provides for a maximum credit availability of up to \$170.0 million (which may be increased to \$250.0 million subject to certain conditions).

 Structure.
 The Credit Facility provides for revolving loans and letter of credit accommodations to Operating and certain of its subsidiaries (collectively, the "Borrowers"), and expires in December 2009.
 The total amount of available borrowings is subject to limitations based on specified percentages of the value of eligible receivables, inventory and real property.
 During fiscal 2002, 2003 and 2004, maximum borrowings under our working capital credit agreements were \$63.0 million, \$10.0 million and none, respectively, and average borrowings were none, \$40.4 million and \$1.0 million, respectively.
 There were no borrowings outstanding at January 31, 2004 and January 29, 2005.
-As of August 27, 2005, there were no amounts outstanding and \$53.4 million available under the Credit Facility.
+As of July 31, 2005, there were no amounts outstanding and \$54.2 million available under the Credit Facility.

 Guarantees and Security.
-Borrowings under the Credit Facility are guaranteed by us, Intermediate and all of Operatings' domestic direct or indirect subsidiaries and are secured by a perfected first priority security interest in substantially all of our and our subsidiaries' assets.
-We expect to amend the Credit Facility in connection with this offering to provide for borrowings under the Credit Facility to be secured by a perfected first or second priority security interest in substantially all of our arrangements to be negotiated with the lenders under the New Term Loan.
+Borrowings under the Credit Facility are guaranteed by us, Intermediate and an indirect subsidiary of Operating and are secured by a perfected first priority security interest in substantially all of our and our subsidiaries' assets.